zhiqiangf/eco-gotests/tests/sriov/BUGGY_CODE_ROOT_CAUSE_FINAL.md

 ## What the Template Files Should Contain

-The templates in `bindata/manifests/cni-config/sriov/` should generate a NAD like:
+The templates in `bindata/manifests/cni-config/sriov/` should generate a NAD with resourceName in BOTH places:

 ```yaml
 apiVersion: k8s.cni.cncf.io/v1